davelab6/type-notes/2015-ATypI.markdown

 Web Fonts
 ----------

+Original Deck: http://goo.gl/65f2Pq and PDF in this repo

 09:30

 DK: Web fonts allows us to quantify the impact that type designers have on the world, which is significant and important.